William Lyon Mackenzie Collegiate Institute: History

 The school, originally called Southview Heights Secondary School, was built in 1959.
 The purpose of the school was twofold: to accommodate the skyrocketing number of new students in the area, and to ease overcrowding at Northview Heights Secondary School.
 The school opened in September 1960.
 It was originally slated to be a junior high school.

 A contest for the school's name was held and William Lyon Mackenzie, the first mayor of Toronto and leader of the Upper Canada Rebellion in 1837, was selected.

 The school, in its inception, had 90% of the Jewish student population that lived in the Bathurst Manor neighborhood.
+It achieved very high scholastic results and in 1967 was ranked 2nd among Toronto's top high schools.

 Students

 The school is known for the high academic standards of its students.
 The Fraser Institute ranks it as the best TDSB secondary school.
 Over 95% of its graduating students are accepted into a post-secondary institution.
 Additionally, 50% of graduating students earn an 80% average in all of their subjects (down from 66% in 2006, when the average was based on the top three subjects), qualifying them to become Ontario Scholars.
 In 2013, the students with the highest averages in the entire TDSB were Mackenzie students.

-The school is also known for its student-run organization, SWITCH (Solar and Wind Initiatives Towards CHange).
-Founded in 2006, SWITCH's goal is to make Canada more environmentally friendly through various environmental initiatives — the most prominent of which is the installation of solar panels and wind turbines on school grounds.
-Through this organization, Mackenzie has gained national media attention due to events featuring David Suzuki, Steven Page of the Barenaked Ladies, MuchMusic and members of Sum 41.

 Specialty programs

 MaCS Program

-The MaCS Program began in 1985; it offers enriched English, Mathematics, Science and Technology courses for advanced students.
-Students applying for the MaCS Program must undertake an entrance exam and complete a comprehensive application package.
-The MaCS Program begins at grade nine and runs until grade twelve.
-Students may apply in grade 8 for a spot in the grade 9 class.
-Students may also apply in grade 9 for a spot in the grade 10 class, although for a reduced number of spots.
-A significant number of the school's students are part of the MaCS Program - there are 90 positions for students joining the MaCS program in grade nine.
-The acceptance rate for the MaCS program was 12.8% for the 2018–2019 school year.
-Students in the MaCS program can take Advanced Placement exams and start computer science courses in grade nine, which is a field that is normally not available until grade ten.
-The MaCS program was one of the first enriched math, science and technology programs created for secondary school students.
-Marc Garneau Collegiate Institute's TOPS program is similar, as well as the TOPS program at Bloor Collegiate Institute.